Ezell's Chicken: Departure of Ezell Stephens

-Following a contentious lawsuit filed by Ezell Stephens, he left the company he started with his business partners Lewis and Faye.
+Following a contentious lawsuit Ezell Stephens left the company he started with his business partners Lewis and Faye.
 Ezell opened three restaurants in Everett, Lake City, and Renton, Washington.
-In November 2011, Ezell Stephens changed the name of his three locations to Heaven Sent Fried Chicken, because in the lawsuit he lost the name, but kept his recipe.
+In November 2011, Ezell Stephens changed the name of his three locations to Heaven Sent Fried Chicken, because in the lawsuit he lost the rights to the name, but got to keep his recipe.
 In February 2019, the Renton location of Heaven Sent closed.